Hamz-a/php-regex-best-practices/Pattern modifiers.md

 Lower case letter `u`.
 If this modifier is set, the input string and regex are treated as UTF-8.
 This means whenever you're working with UTF-8 strings, you should enable this modifier.
 There are some quirks, see the comments from the manual [#54805](http://php.net/manual/en/reference.pcre.pattern.modifiers.php#54805) and [#103348](http://php.net/manual/en/reference.pcre.pattern.modifiers.php#103348).

-I would recommend enabling this modifier unless you're absolutely sure that you will be working with ASCII (or 1-byte encoding).
+I would recommend enabling this modifier unless you're absolutely sure that you will be working with ASCII (or single-byte character sets).
 Note that shorthand character classes like `\w`, `\d`, `\s`, `\b`, ... will become Unicode aware when this modifier is set.

 Recommended readings: